jagprog5/dev-guide/README.md

 before things go out.
 This could be something as simple as adding a version field to schemas or leaving future placeholders in library API.

+### Horizontal Scalability

+Have a plan for scalability.
+It could be as simple as hash based sharding.

 # Fragmentation

 Here a function creates a resty (http) client request and sets a token.
 The